Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-1) Set the correct R working directory with the setwd() function.
+Setting the correct R working directory with the setwd() function.

-2) For loading the data stored in the csv file in the working directory use the read.csv() function:
+1) For loading the data stored in the csv file in the working directory use the read.csv() function:

 ```r
 # Clear the workspace